Nov 14, 2025

 Finding the Right Provider: A Lucky Break

 When I first began exploring the therapy, I learned finding an experienced provider was going to be important for treating CRPS.
 I was originally planning to see the same doctor the other patient had seen, but Florida was far from me.
-Calmare/Scrambler Therapy isn’t widely available everywhere and I knew finding an experienced provider would be tricky, but I decided to google it since Los Angeles isn't too far from me.
-I was fortunate to find a provider close to home—someone with a long track record of treating CRPS patients and with extensive hands-on experience and only about 40 miles away!
-The provider I found and ended up trusting was Dr. Damon Orlando in Los Angeles, California.
+Calmare Scrambler Therapy isn’t widely available everywhere, but I decided to google it since Los Angeles isn't too far from me.
+I was fortunate to find a provider about 40 miles from my home.
+It was still a bit of a drive, but close enough to give it a try!
 It was the best decision I ever made.
-His expertise and compassionate approach made a profound difference for me personally.

 The Calmare/Scrambler Therapy Experience